danielmarrama/protein_tree/README.md

 # IEDB Protein Tree

-Mapping epitopes and source antigens to their parent protein (and gene).
+Mapping source antigens to genes and epitopes to parent proteins.

 ### Process
 1. Fetch epitopes and source antigens for species in the IEDB.